delan/autost/README.md

 $ autost cohost-archive path/to/archived  # example (can be anywhere)
 ```

-to archive chosts by you and everyone you follow, including your liked chosts:
+to archive chosts by you and everyone you follow, including your liked chosts (liked.html):

 ```
 $ autost cohost-archive path/to/archived --likes